redisson/redisson/docs/data-and-services/publish-subscribe.md

 * Overload of network or data traffic to a single node.
 * Interruptions during failover.

-ShardedTopic partitioning allows to resolve the issues above by connecting to each node and sharding messages between them.
+ShardedTopic partitioning addresses these challenges by enabling connections to all nodes in cluster and distributing messages effectively.
+It brings the following benefits:

+* Increases throughput of the topic.
+* Minimizes interruptions during failover.
+* Lowers CPU and network load on Valkey or Redis nodes.
+* Scales the message flow to multiple Valkey or Redis nodes.

 Partitions amount is defined through the global [topicSlots](../configuration.md) setting or per instance through `ClusteredTopicOptions.slots()` setting, which overrides the global setting.

 Slots definition per instance:
 ```java